robinagandhi/swa/slides/lecture-2/include/assurance-case-exercise.md

 ## Build Assurance Cases for your class project

 - Using security requirements, identify five assurance claims
-- Prepare a convincing argument in support of the claims.
-Document this argument using an assurance case for each of the claims.
+- Prepare an argument in support of the claims that would be convincing in your assumed/hypothetical operational environment.
+Document this argument and the needed evidence using an assurance case for each of the claims.

 ---